Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Introduction

-Here, we focus on geometric approaches to community detection, which have been previously considered using ORC ~\cite{gosztolai2021unfolding,ni2019community,sia2019ollivier,tian2023mixed}.
+Here, we focus on geometric approaches to community detection, which have previously received much attention \cite{kovacs2021inherent, xue2017reliable, yang2021hidden}, particularly the use of ORC \cite{gosztolai2021unfolding,ni2019community,sia2019ollivier,sia2022inferring,tian2023mixed}.
 Community structure, i.e. the mesoscale organization of a network into groups of nodes with similar connections, is widely observed in real-world networks and its detection is a classical problem in the study of networks and graphs \cite{abbe2018community, porter_2009_communities}.
 Community detection using ORC relies on the observation that positively curved edges tend to be well connected, and hence naturally lie inside communities.
 Negatively curved edges, on the other hand, can be interpreted as bridges between communities.
 ORC-based community detection algorithms have been found to perform well on both synthetic and real-world networks.
 These methods are, however, computationally expensive as the definition of ORC involves the computation of network flows of shortest paths via the Wasserstein distance, which has cubic complexity and is often approximated via the (quadratic) Sinkhorn algorithm~\cite{cuturi2013sinkhorn}.\\

 One advantage of FRC over ORC is its significantly smaller computational complexity: in its simplest form, the FRC of an edge only depends on the degrees of its end points.
-This is often too simple of a measure in practice, and there have been several proposals to enrich the simple FRC by taking into account the cycles that contain an edge \cite{samal2018comparative, serrano2022comparative, weber2018coarse} \footnote{This operation is reminiscent of measures for the density around an edge, which have been used in Network Science, e.g. to test the strength of weak ties \cite{onnela2007structure}.}.
+This is often too simple of a measure in practice, and there have been several proposals to enrich the simple FRC by taking into account the cycles that contain an edge \cite{samal2018comparative, serrano2022comparative, weber2018coarse}\footnote{This operation is reminiscent of measures for the density around an edge, which have been used in Network Science, e.g. to test the strength of weak ties \cite{onnela2007structure}.}.
 In this article, we consider the augmented Forman-Ricci curvature (AFRC) introduced in \cite{serrano2022comparative} and study how different augmentations affect the balance between expressivity and computational complexity in the context of community detection.
 Based on this evaluation, we identify classes of graphs in which AFRC-based community detection can be recommended compared with ORC-based detection.\\

 The main contributions in this article are \begin{itemize} \item We make a detailed empirical and theoretical investigation of the augmentations of Forman-Ricci curvature. \item We discuss the relation of augmented Forman-Ricci curvature to Ollivier-Ricci curvature and un-augmented Forman-Ricci curvature. \item We provide evidence that AFRC distinguishes communities in a manner comparable to ORC for many model and real-world networks. \item We introduce a novel AFRC-based community detection algorithm, with comparable performance to existing ORC-based methods while being computationally cheaper. \item We develop the first codebase for fast and efficient computations with augmentations of the Forman-Ricci curvature.\\ \end{itemize}